 A bank's earnings performance affects its safety and soundness.
-A bank can retain its earnings, boosting its capital buffer, or put them to work addressing problematic loans, potentially making the bank more resilient in times of trouble.
-However, banks that are losing money are less able to do those things.
+Earnings can be retained by the bank, increasing its capital cushion, or be used to deal with problematic loans, likely making the bank more resilient in tough times.
+Obviously, banks that are losing money are less able to do those things.

-On Bankrate's earnings test, Schaumburg Bank & Trust Company, National Association scored 12 out of a possible 30, failing to reach the national average of 16.52.
+Schaumburg Bank & Trust Company, National Association scored 14 out of a possible 30 on Bankrate's earnings test, failing to reach the national average of 15.12.

-One key way to measure a bank's earnings is return on equity, or net income (essentially profit) divided by the total amount of equity.
-The most recent annualized quarterly return on equity for Schaumburg Bank & Trust Company, National Association was 6.12 percent, below the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (essentially, profit) by total equity, is one key measure of a bank's earnings.
+The most recent annualized quarterly return on equity for Schaumburg Bank & Trust Company, National Association was 6.87 percent, below the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank recorded net income of $3.6 million on total equity of $122.0 million.
-The bank reported an annualized return on average assets, or ROA, of 0.68 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.14 percent.
+For the twelve months ended December 31, 2017, the bank earned net income of $8.2 million on total equity of $120.7 million.
+The bank experienced an annualized return on average assets, or ROA, of 0.77 percent, below the 1 percent deemed satisfactory in accordance with industry standards and below the average for U.S. banks of 1.00 percent.